SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries (domains)] x [number of queries in the Keywords file] = [total number of queries]
+This macro will create as many additional queries as there are in the file for each initial search query, which in total will give [number of initial queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro execution.

 http://$query

-This format will add http://
+This format will append http:// to each query.

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in arbitrary form, as well as in a structured form, such as CSV or JSON

 Result format: